Moxio/php-codesniffer-sniffs/README.md

 and unexpected behavior in PHP code.
 It may be used as a ruleset on its own, but it is mainly intended as a set of separate sniffs that can be integrated into other standards.

+We described the motivation behind some of these sniffs [on our blog](https://www.moxio.com/blog/10/detecting-hidden-bugs-in-php-code-using-php-codesniffer).

 Description of sniffs
 ---------------------
 _More sniffs will be added soon._